DougLau/homunculus/hom/README.md

-Hom is an experimental 3D modeling program, using the [homunculus] library.
+Hom is a 3D modeling program/viewer, using the [homunculus] library.

 [homunculus]: https://docs.rs/homunculus